DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 The **articy3RenPy Code Generator** is a script that converts the JSON export of a given articy-project to RenPy code.
 It is designed for those who want to develop their RenPy game with the help of articy:draft 3.

-The goals of this Code Generator are:
+Features of this Code Generator:
- - Enabling the use of Articy's awesome story structuring capabilities.
-Visualising the flow of the game helps immensely if you want to create non-linear stories.
-Also, you can play through the text-based version of your game in Articy even before testing it in RenPy!
- - Preventing redundancies.
-Don't use Articy to just plan out the flow of the game and then manually write RenPy code for it or you might run into consistency issues!
-If all the game logic is based on the Articy-project, then the code will always be consistent with it.
- - Generating code that is easy to debug.
-The Code Generator does not create one big RenPy file with several thousands lines of code.
-Instead, it creates a hierarchy of directories that represents the story structure as given by the Articy-project.
-Also, a log file will give warnings in indicate precisely in which node they occured.
+ - Converts all of Articy's Flow structure, entities and variables to RenPy code.
+You can basically write your whole game in Articy and profit from its easy to use graphical interface.
+And with just two commands (export Articy to JSON, execute this script) you convert all of it to working RenPy code!
+See the [Showcase](#showcase) for an overview of its capabilities.
+ - Generated code is easy to debug.
+The Code Generator does not write all of its code in one massive file, instead it recreates the structure you made in your Articy project.
+This might be helpful if you ever need to look into the generated files.
+The Code Generator also creates a [log file](#log-file) with warnings, for example if a referenced image is missing or if it found a todo in the code you wrote.
+ - Highly customisable.
+You can edit the [config file](#config-file) to tailor the Code Generator to your needs.
+You also can use additional instructions to change the behaviour of a single node element, see [here](#stage-directions) and [here](#stage-directions-1).

 The Code Generator requires Python 3.9 or higher.
-As for RenPy, I have tested the Code Generator with RenPy 8.0.0.
+I have tested the Code Generator with Articy V3.2.2 and RenPy 8.0.0.
-The generated code is pretty basic, I imagine it works with previous versions as well.
+The generated code is pretty basic, I imagine it works with previous RenPy versions as well.

 ## Table of Contents